kgallimore/wc3autobalancer/README.md

 [Click here for a v1.3 overall demo](https://youtu.be/bO37LO9TQWM)

+# Please Read #
+This program currently only works when Warcraft is set to English, and you MUST PICK "Only for me" during install.
+For wc3stats ELO: for now most maps must be added manually due to the way ELO data is retrieved (feel free to try, it will attempt to grab data).
+Until this process is flushed out:
+***Currently the only tried and tested map for wc3stats ELO Lookup and sorting is Hero Line Wars.*** Currently working with PyroTd devs to add support for them.
+Most maps can be added easily.
+Please [Submit a Request Here](https://github.com/kgallimore/wc3autobalancer/issues/new?title=Map%20Request&body=Map%20Name%3A%0A&labels=Map%20Request)

 # What this tool does: #
 * ## Auto Host ##
     * Click through the menus to host a lobby of your desired map